junxit/us-congress-bills-113/metadata.md

 - 2013-05-21 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 166). (text: CR H2819-2820)
 - 2013-05-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 166).(text: CR H2819-2820)
 - 2013-05-22 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.
+- 2013-08-01 — Amendment SA 1848 agreed to in Senate by Unanimous Consent.
+- 2013-08-01 — Amendment SA 1848 proposed by Senator Reid for Senator Pryor. (consideration: CR S6257-6258; text: CR H6257-6258) In the nature of a substitute.
+- 2013-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S6257-6258)
+- 2013-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2013-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2013-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2013-08-01 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2013-08-01 — Senate amendment agreed to: Amendment SA 1848 agreed to in Senate by Unanimous Consent.
+- 2013-08-01 — Senate amendment proposed (on the floor): Amendment SA 1848 proposed by Senator Reid for Senator Pryor.(consideration: CR S6257-6258; text: CR H6257-6258)
+- 2013-08-01 — Senate amendment submitted